BloodyFish/citation-generator/README.md

 Khomami, Nadia. "€1M Picasso Portrait Up For Grabs For €100 In Charity Raffle."
 The Guardian, 31 Dec.
 2025, https://www.theguardian.com/artanddesign/2025/dec/31/picasso-portrait-charity-auction-alzheimers.
 ```
+## Disclaimer
+Currently, only MLA format is supported.